Visiting arrangements

 At the Children’s Hearing Centre we provide:

-• Hearing assessment for children aged 0-16 years old
+• Hearing assessments for children

 • Early identification of hearing loss